anngroong/podcasts/content/episode/337-benyamin-poghosyan-pashinyan-repressions-armenia-azerbaijan-talks-armenia-russia-relations.md

 The Ukraine “Peace Summit” in Switzerland is over.
 The organizers present it as a success, despite Russia, one of the main warring parties, not being present and rejecting the conference.
 Ten countries, including some major ones such as India and Brazil [refused to sign the final declaration](https://www.theguardian.com/world/live/2024/jun/16/russia-ukraine-war-peace-summit-enters-second-day-as-west-looks-to-put-pressure-on-russia).
 What’s even more interesting is that Armenia is also one of those ten countries!

-    NOTE: The full list of countries: Armenia, Brazil, Slovakia, India, Mexico, Saudi Arabia, Thailand, South Africa, and the UAE did not sign the final declaration.
+The full list of abstaining countries: Armenia, Brazil, Slovakia, India, Mexico, Saudi Arabia, Thailand, South Africa, and the UAE did not sign the final declaration.

 **Questions:**
 * Why did Armenia [attend](https://www.azatutyun.am/a/32993202.html) this summit, and what was the cause for this apparent caution by Pashinyan?